IndhujaB/M2_Combination-lock/1_Requirements/README.md

 A voltage source is a two-terminal device which can maintain a fixed voltage.
 An ideal voltage source can maintain the fixed voltage independent of the load resistance or the output current.
 However, a real-world voltage source cannot supply unlimited current.
 A voltage source is the dual of a current source

+## LED:

+A light-emitting diode (LED) is a semiconductor light source that emits light when current flows through it.
+Electrons in the semiconductor recombine with electron holes, releasing energy in the form of photons.

 ## PASSWORD: 5030.

 ## BENEFITS: